voxpupuli/puppet-elasticsearch/REFERENCE.md

 * [`elasticsearch::plugin`](#elasticsearch--plugin): This define allows you to install arbitrary Elasticsearch plugins either by using the default repositories or by specifying an URL
 * [`elasticsearch::role`](#elasticsearch--role): Manage x-pack roles.
 * [`elasticsearch::script`](#elasticsearch--script): This define allows you to insert, update or delete scripts that are used  within Elasticsearch.
+* [`elasticsearch::slm_policy`](#elasticsearch--slm_policy): This define allows you to insert, update or delete Elasticsearch SLM  policies.
+Policy content should be defined through either the `conten
 * [`elasticsearch::snapshot_repository`](#elasticsearch--snapshot_repository): This define allows you to insert, update or delete Elasticsearch snapshot  repositories.
 * [`elasticsearch::template`](#elasticsearch--template): This define allows you to insert, update or delete Elasticsearch index  templates.
 Template content should be defined through either the `c
 * [`elasticsearch::user`](#elasticsearch--user): Manages x-pack users.